Provost and Vice President of Academic Affairs

 The Office of Institutional Research, Assessment and Planning (IRAP)

-The Vice President of Institutional Research and Academic Support manages and coordinates internal and external reporting of official university statistics; conducts research studies and analyses of university data in support of key campus initiatives, decision making, and planning; and works with other administrators and faculty on projects related to recruitment, retention, student success, and data issues.
-The Vice President is responsible for managing the University’s database systems which is used to update all of the degree programs and the University Catalog, website and publications.
-The Vice President is also responsible for interphasing with the BANNER administrative computer system and for updating academic information on the BANNER system and for administering the Downtown and Hawaii Loa course and classroom allocation and schedules.
+The Office of Institutional Research, Assessment, and Planning manages and coordinates internal and external reporting of official university statistics; conducts research studies and analyses of university data in support of key campus initiatives, decision making, and planning; and works with other administrators and faculty on projects related to recruitment, retention, student success, assessment, and data issues.
+IRAP maintains the database of degree programs and the section of the HPU website related to academic programs and the Academic Catelog.

 Deans of Colleges